Shiraz Shivji: Atari Corporation

 When Jack Tramiel took over Atari in 1984, with a number of Commodore engineers, the company was in bad shape, and Shivji's proposed cheap, powerful home computer, codenamed 'Rock Bottom Price,' was seen as a solution to financial woes.
 While working for the newly founded Atari Corporation, Shivji was the primary designer of the Atari ST computer, among other projects.

 Shivji became Atari's Vice President of Research and Development, and led a team of six engineers who designed the Atari 520ST computer.
 This work was completed in five months (July to December 1984).
-The prototype presentation at the January 1985 Las Vegas CES was successful for Atari, and the product revived the company.

 Shivji later led the design of the Atari TT before leaving Atari in 1990.

 Post-Atari

 Kamran Elahian recruited Shivji for his 1989 startup company, Momenta.
-While there Shivji designed the Momenta Pen Computer, the first pentop computer and one of the first full sized tablet computers.
+While there, Shivji designed the Momenta Pen Computer, an early pentop computer and one of the first full sized tablet computers.

 Shivji received seven patents between the years of 2000 and 2007.